-The Transportation Services assist and provide residents access to public transportation with door to door trips within the Town and adjacent towns.
-Four handicapped-accessible vans are dispatched Monday through Friday, providing trips for Seniors, People With Disabilities, Special Populations and the General Public.
+The Transportation Services assist and provide residents access to public transportation with door-to-door trips within the Town and adjacent towns.
+Acton's paratransit (door-to-door) service is dispatched Monday through Friday, providing trips for Seniors, People With Disabilities, Special Populations, and the General Public.
 Trips can be booked by calling CrossTown Connect dispatch at 978-844-6809 any time between 8:30 AM and 4:00 PM.

-Fixed Route services for commuters, employees and shoppers are also provided.
+Fixed Route services for the community are also provided.
 Acton’s Rail Shuttle connects two off-site parking lots to the South Acton Commuter Rail Station.
-The Cross-Acton Transit (CAT) connects housing complexes within the town to the business centers in Kelly’s Corner, West Acton Village and along Great Road.
+The Cross-Acton Transit (CAT) connects housing complexes within the town to the business centers in Kelly’s Corner, West Acton Village, and along Great Road.
 There are also stops at the Town Hall and South Acton Commuter Rail Station.
 View the CAT schedule below (click to download).

 More information regarding Acton’s transportation services can be found at http://www.crosstownconnect.org.